nicholascm/maxout/readme.md

 An app for tracking your max out progress when you're lifting.

-Tasks Completed

 ## Description

 Maxout is an app that power lifters can use to keep track of their progress towards lifting goals.
 A lifter can create an account and then immediately start adding goals for common power lifting lifts complete with target date/weight/reps.
 Whenever the lifter works out and needs to add progress towards a goal, they can log a measurement for each of their goals.
 The measurements can then be viewed in a graph or chart format while signed in and looking at their dashboard.

 ## Inspiration

 I've been big into weightlifting for a very long time, competing as a high-schooler in the bench press and clean and jerk, and then as a cheerleader (lifting people).
 Weightlifters are very goal oriented and I felt like an app like this would be useful and fun to make!
+I also believe that there's a huge social aspect to weightlifting for most people.
+Tracking/sharing information about progress is both exciting and helpful!

 ## More Info and Commentary